-• Governance Requirements:
+1. Governance Requirements:

-- o Governing documents the declaration, CC&Rs and related guidelines, internal policies and procedures, - o Requirements that may exist in a land lease or related documents that create vested interests in plans and approvals during the development process.
+- Governing documents, including the declaration, covenants, conditions, and restrictions (CC&Rs) and related guidelines, internal policies, and procedures. - Requirements that may exist in a land lease or related documents that create vested interests in plans and approvals during the development process.